copsTvFan/cops-episode-guide/guide.md

   find a holster and a gun in the back.
 Their trunk is full of stolen merchandise.
 He was caught shoplifting and pulled a gun on security.
-- Mesa (5:15 PM Domestic Disturbance Call) Officer Paul Sipe has been a cop for 6 ½ years.
+- Mesa (5:15 PM Domestic Disturbance Call) Officer Paul Sipe has been a cop for 6 and a half years.
 His dad was a cop and did a ride along with him and had a felony stop.
 In a trailer park Patrick is naked, sweating and has an electric cord wrapped around his arm still attached to a lamp.
 He is bloody all over, had OD'ed on speed/crystal meth.
 Officer Nathan Boulter finds all his drug equipment in the bathroom.
 Rescue gives him oxygen and ambulance him off.